The current bane of my existence is … Drum roll, please!

 Naming characters.

 Sure, you’ve done it.
 You named your kids or your pets.
 You know how important this is.
 You worry about it, argue about it and finally come up with the perfect name.
-But to date I’ve written 58 published books (#59, POINT LAST SEEN is the latest.)
+But to date I’ve written 60 published books (FORGET WHAT YOU KNOW is the latest, with EVERY SINGLE SECRET following in 2024.)
 I’ve named literally hundreds, maybe thousands of people.
 I’m constantly naming heroes (must sound manly) and heroines (feminine and distinctive) and secondary characters (should reflect their personality.)
-And don’t forget, the reader must be able to pronounce the names!
+Don’t forget, the reader must be able to pronounce the names!

 I’ll start a book in a mad fervor when I’m jerked to a halt by a character who requires some kind of moniker, something beyond the ever-popular INSERT NAME HERE.
 So I go to my trusty baby name book and start the slow torturous trek through the letters.
 J … J is good for a hero, it’s has a strong sound.
 How about Jagger, that sounds manly.
 No, wait, I don’t want to remind the reader of Mick and his lips.
 Jenkins … Jenkins sounds like the butler.
 (Note to self: save for butler.)
 Jensen … gads, no, Scott’s cousins by marriage are Jensens and I don’t want to start anything with the relatives.